defold/doc/docs/en/manuals/physics.md

 `group`
 : the collision group of the other collision object (`hash`).

 For a game or application where you need to separate objects perfectly, the `contact_point_response` message gives you all information you need.
-However, note that for any given collision pair, a number of `contact_point_response` message can be received each frame.
+However, note that for any given collision pair, a number of `contact_point_response` messages can be received each frame.

 ## Triggers